What about a kilt?

 It depends on where you are living, I suppose.
 In Scandinavian countries you are always addressed in the local languages, indicating that you are regarded just a man wearing a kilt.

-The kilt is a valuable garment which you can wear when you like to and when appropriate.
+No certainly not.
 I myself should never give up trousers and shorts.
 But I shouldn't be without my kilts either.
-Variety is the spice of life.
+Isn't variety the spice of life?

 [go to top of the page]